Employment Relations Act 2000

 You could also call this:

 The goal of this law is to help you have a good relationship with your employer.
-This law wants to make sure you and your employer trust each other and work well together.
-It also wants to make sure you are treated fairly.
+This law wants to make sure you and your employer trust and respect each other.
+It also wants to make sure you are treated fairly at work.

-This law aims to achieve this by promoting good faith in the workplace.
-Good faith means being honest and fair with each other.
-It also means recognising that you and your employer have different levels of power, and trying to balance that out.
+This law aims to achieve this by promoting good faith in all aspects of your employment.
+Good faith means being honest and respectful in your interactions with your employer.
+It also means recognising that there can be an imbalance of power between you and your employer.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.